When it comes to food, families want convenience. It's no surprise that

-- Choose a food from each food group.
-Most fast-food places offer a variety of lower-fat choices, including the salad bar (low-fat dressing), plain baked potatoes (top with veggies or salsa), chili, low-fat milk, low-fat frozen yogurt, English muffins, or grilled (non-fried) chicken sandwiches.
+Choose a food from each food group.
+Most fast-food places offer a variety of lower-fat choices, including salads (opt for low-fat dressing), plain baked potatoes (top with veggies or salsa), chili, low-fat milk, low-fat frozen yogurt, English muffins, or grilled (non-fried) chicken sandwiches.

-- Balance high-fat choices with low-fat choices.
-Order a small hamburger and the salad bar.
+Balance high-fat choices with low-fat choices.
+Order a small hamburger and a salad.
 Kids often like many foods available on a salad bar like fresh fruit, carrot sticks, and broccoli florets.

 When shopping at the grocery store: